-Last week I was speaking with a VP of Sales of a well-known software company.
+Last week I was speaking with a VP of Sales at a well-known software company.
 George was not pleased with the performance of his sales team and was under intense pressure from the senior team to turn things around.
-Sales were off in 4 out of 5 regions and he felt that the sales team was just not motivated.
+Sales were off in 4 out of 5 regions, and he felt that the sales team was just not motivated.

 I asked him what he was going to do about it.
 He was at a loss and started rambling about adjusting the comp plan to provide greater focus and upside to his sales team.
 He felt that changes made to the comp plan were one of the reasons his team was not performing as they did last year.

 - A highly motivated sales team will outperform one that is not motivated